 Beginning in March of 2016 The College Board will administer a redesigned SAT.
 TCU will accept either version of the SAT.
 The essay portion of the new SAT will be optional.

 TCU "super scores" both ACT and SAT meaning if a student takes an exam more than once, we will create the highest possible composite score from sub scores across multiple administrations.
-This will include combining both the old and new SAT per the College Board concordance tables.
+SAT tests taken before March 2016 cannot be super scored with SAT tests taken March 2016 and after due to the change in formatting.

 Select a topic: